Flemish Giant rabbit: History

 The first standards for the breed were written in 1893 by Albert van Heuverzwijn.
 The Flemish Giant is an ancestor of many rabbit breeds from all over the world, one of which is the Belgian Hare, which was imported into England in the mid-19th century.
 The Flemish Giant was exported from England and Belgium to America in the early 1890s to increase the size of meat rabbits during the great "rabbit boom".
 In the British Isles, the breed developed to such a degree that it was recognized as distinct from the Continental Giant rabbit as of 1937.
+The Spanish giant rabbit is a descendant breed of the Flemish giant rabbit.

 The breed received little attention in the United States until about 1910, when it started appearing at small livestock shows throughout the country.
 Today, it is one of the more popular breeds at rabbit shows due to its unusually large size and varying colors.
 It is promoted by the National Federation of Flemish Giant Rabbit Breeders, which was formed in 1915.
 The Flemish Giant has many nicknames, including the "Gentle Giant" for its uniquely docile personality, and the "universal rabbit" for its varied purposes as a pet, show, breeding, meat, and fur animal.